Permanent Highway Maintenance for Kent & the South East

 Elastomac Permanent Hot-Applied Repairs

-Elastomac is a hot-applied, polymer-modified, waterproof repair system designed for permanent pothole repairs, cracks, joints, trench reinstatements, bridge decks and surface defects.
+Elastomac is a hot-applied, polymer-modified, waterproof repair system designed for permanent pothole repairs, cracks, joints, trench reinstatements, failed patches and surface defects.

 Unlike cold-lay patching, Elastomac is installed hot, bonds into the existing surface and cures into a flexible, sealed repair.
 This helps prevent water ingress, cold joints and early failure.